On M List of Movie Reviews

 4/14:

-Because of Marlon Brando, Jack Nicholson, and Arthur Penn, I was expecting a lot from The Missouri Breaks, but damn.
+Because of Marlon Brando, Jack Nicholson, and Arthur Penn, I was expecting a lot from The Missouri Breaks,

 Jack Nicholson looks lazy and therefore gives an underwhelming performance.
-Marlon Brando deserves most of the blame for
+Marlon Brando deserves most of the

-the set to make sure his vision of the film was realized.
-In short, it feels like Marlon Brando was the director, not Arthur
+overpowered everybody on the set to make sure his vision of the film was realized.

-At least half of the lines said by Brando never make sense.
-I don't think Jack Nicholson enjoyed working with
+never make sense.
+I don't think Jack Nicholson enjoyed working with him, and it shows on screen.

-should've ended when Jack Nicholson had his co-star cornered in the bathtub.
-Just shoot him, and be done with it.
+The film should've been halted when Jack Nicholson had his co-star cornered in the bathtub.
+Just shoot him,

 All in all, The Missouri Breaks is disappointing.